Dirty Harry (1990 video game): Music

 The music in Dirty Harry was composed by Steven Samler and Elliot Delman.
 The music was composed using Digital Performer for the Macintosh.
 Not only were the composers given credit in the game and the instruction manual, but also the back of the game's box, the only NES game to do so.

 Film references

 The game incorporates several references to the film series.
 The game uses digitized speech to deliver both of Harry's famous lines: "Go ahead, make my day" and "Do I feel lucky?
 Well, do ya, punk?".
-The password for infinite lives (CLYDE) is a reference to Clyde the Orangutan from Every Which Way but Loose, the password for level two is MISTY (a reference to Play Misty for Me), both non-Dirty Harry films starring Clint Eastwood, and the password for level three is BIRD (the title of the Charlie Parker biopic Eastwood directed without any relation to Dirty Harry).
+The password for infinite lives (CLYDE) is a reference to Clyde the Orangutan from Every Which Way but Loose, the password for level two is MISTY (a reference to Play Misty for Me), both non-Dirty Harry films starring Clint Eastwood, and the password for level three is BIRD (a reference to Bird, the 1988 Charlie Parker biopic Eastwood directed without any relation to Dirty Harry).
 A password coded into the game that does not trigger any change in gameplay, "GUNNY", refers to Eastwood's character in Heartbreak Ridge – again, a non-Dirty Harry film.